Raymi306/python-tutorial-codeblocks/app/templates/misc.md

 ---
 On Windows, sometimes you want to change a files extension, for instance from .txt to .py.
 The default settings make this hard to do.
-To change this, you need to have the file explorer open.
+To allow for this, open the file explorer.
 From there, go to options -> view -> advanced -> and uncheck 'Hide extensions for known file types'.
+After this is done, you can rename the file and edit the file extension.